New England Central Railroad: Locomotives

-The New England Central Railroad started operations with 12 GP38 locomotives and has exclusively operated Electro-Motive Diesel products since its founding.
+The New England Central Railroad started operations with 12 GP38 locomotives, and exclusively operated Electro-Motive Diesel products from its founding until 2023.
 These were supplemented by a trio of SD40s acquired from Conrail during the 1990s.
 After RailAmerica took ownership of the NECR, a number of GP40-2L locomotives (the L indicating a wide Canadian safety cab) were added to the fleet, plus two SD9s of Duluth, Missabe and Iron Range Railway heritage.

 When RailAmerica was placed under new ownership in 2007, more locomotives were transferred to NECR, including GP40-2s and six-axle SD40-2s.
-Additional SD40-2 and SD45-2 style locomotives from other railroads joined NECR's fleet by 2012.
+Additional SD40-2 and SD45 style locomotives from other railroads joined NECR's fleet by 2012.
 NECR also obtained a SD40T-2 (colloquially known as a tunnel motor) of Southern Pacific Railroad vintage in 2013.
+In 2023, NECR acquired 7 former CSX C40-8Ws, making them the first General Electric locomotives on their roster.
 As a Genesee & Wyoming subsidiary since 2012, NECR has sometimes shared locomotives with nearby G&W subsidiaries Connecticut Southern Railroad and Providence and Worcester Railroad (the latter purchased by G&W in 2016).

 Passenger services

-Since 1995, Amtrak has operated its daily Vermonter service between Washington, D.C. and St. Albans, Vermont, using the NECR.
+Since 1995, Amtrak has operated its daily Vermonter service between Washington, D.C., and St. Albans, Vermont, using the NECR.
 Until 2014, the NECR was used north of Palmer, Massachusetts, and since 2014, north of Northfield, Massachusetts.
 With state and federal funding, Amtrak and the New England Central Railroad completed repairs and upgrades to much of the NECR mainline in Vermont in 2012, allowing the Vermonter to reach a maximum speed of 79 mph.
 The Central Corridor Rail Line is a proposed passenger train service between New London and Brattleboro via the NECR main line.